Who Wins in a Downturn?

 2. Cash Holders Who Are Willing to Put It to Work

-When more normal conditions return, savvy investors will be left with sizable gains.
+• Property investors and first home buyers can also take advantage of the situation.
+When more normal economic conditions return, savvy investors who have a long-term perspective should be left with sizable gains.

 3. Those With a Win-Win Mindset

 Despite what some people think, true winners don’t take a “win at all costs” approach.
 Winning at all costs isn’t winning – that’s usually just cheating or scamming people, and at its worst is breaking the law.
+Consider this:

-Instead, part of the winning mindset is how winners look for win-win arrangements – the idea that all parties in any situation can end up with favourable outcomes.
+In short, part of the winning mindset is how winners look for win-win arrangements – the idea that all parties in any situation can end up with favourable outcomes.

-4. People Who Stoke Their Own Resilience
+4. People Who Stoke Their Own Resilience Will Win

 According to the research of leading psychologist, Susan Kobasa, there are three elements that are essential to resilience: